Winn-Dixie and the Davis Family

 “No” is just a temporary setback

 With a $10,000 loan from his father, William surveyed the exploding market around Miami.
-He finally focused on the emerging community of Lemon City — which today is Little Haiti — that was starting to blossom as a commercial and residential district just north of downtown.
+He finally focused on the emerging community of Lemon City—today is Little Haiti—which was starting to blossom as a commercial and residential district just north of downtown.

 Proud and determined, Davis walked into Rockmoor Grocery at the corner of Dixie Highway (now NE 2nd Avenue) and 59th Street on November 15, 1925.
 He confidently approached store owner C. A. Rhodes with an unsolicited offer to buy the store on the spot.